 .
 Thus, we bestow the Half Dome 2 Plus

 with our Best Buy Award.
-This tent is exceptionally comfortable with an excellent space-to-weight ratio, great ventilation, and interior storage.
+This tent is exceptionally comfortable with an excellent space-to-weight ratio, excellent ventilation, and interior storage.
 At 93 ounces, this tent is best suited for weekend backpacking trips or to be split up among two people's packs.
-If you're looking for one tent for both car camping and backpacking, and want to bring that extra item like your dog or a very tall partner, the Half Dome 2 Plus
+If you're looking for one shelter for both car camping and backpacking, and want to bring that extra item like your dog or a very tall partner, the Half Dome 2 Plus

 takes the cake.
 This is a real rock star tent, and it's inexpensive to boot.

-Read full review: REI Half Dome 2 Plus
+Read review: REI Half Dome 2 Plus

 Top Pick for Lightweight Backpacking